-The mission of Orlando Health and Orlando Health Rehabilitation Institute (OHRI) is to improve the health and quality of life of the individuals and communities we serve.
+The mission of Orlando Health and Orlando Health Institute for Advanced Rehabilitation is to improve the health and quality of life of the individuals and communities we serve.
 Our vision is to be a trusted leader inspiring hope through the advancement of health.

-OHRI's Purpose Statement is "Through interdisciplinary rehabilitation we will relieve, restore and reintegrate."
+Orlando Health Institute for Advanced Rehabilitation's Purpose Statement is "Through interdisciplinary rehabilitation we will relieve, restore and reintegrate."